Effective date: July 14, 2020

-At BreachLock, Inc. (hereinafter referred to as “BreachLock”), we are committed to protecting and respecting the privacy of visitors to our website (“the website’’) and customers of our products and services (collectively, “Services”).
-We take responsibility for complying with the UK Data Protection Act 1998 (DPA), the General Data Protection Regulation, and the EU-US Privacy Shield Framework.
+At BreachLock, Inc. (hereinafter referred to as “BreachLock”), we are committed to protecting and respecting the privacy of visitors to our website and customers of our products and services (collectively referred to as “services”).
+We take responsibility for complying with the UK Data Protection Act 1998 (DPA), the General Data Protection Regulation, the EU-US Privacy Shield Framework, and other relevant applicable laws.

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our services and the choices and rights you have associated with that data.